vtex-apps/checkout-profile/docs/README.md

 }
 ```

-> If your are using TypeScript, you may also want to run `vtex setup` after the step above
+> If you are using TypeScript, you may also want to run `vtex setup` after the step above

 Then, you can import the component and use it